Baptism

 Marriage Preparation

 Congratulations!
-You must be very excited about your wedding day and hope you are just as excited to prepare for your married life together.
+You must be very excited about your wedding day, and we hope you are just as excited to prepare for your married life together.
 After meeting with the pastor, you will be contacted to take the FOCCUS Inventory online.
-This inventory helps you to see if you have talked with one another about finances, friends, leisure time, children, faith, etc. in preparation for coming together as a married couple.
-There are no right or wrong answers to the questions which take about 45 minutes to answer.
+This inventory helps you see if you have discussed finances, friends, leisure time, children, faith, etc., in preparation for coming together as a married couple.
+There are no right or wrong answers to the questions, which take about 45 minutes to answer.
 The cost for completing the inventory is $35.

-Once you have completed the inventory you will be paired with a sponsor couple from the parish to go over the results.
-The sponsor couple can be a great help in answering any of your concerns about married life so don’t hesitate to ask them questions.
-After meeting with the sponsor couple for two or 3 times, the inventory results are given to the person presiding at your wedding.
+Once you have completed the inventory, you will be paired with a sponsor couple from the parish to discuss the results.
+The sponsor couple can be a great help in answering any of your concerns about married life, so don’t hesitate to ask them questions.
+After meeting with the sponsor couple two or three times, the inventory results are given to the person presiding at your wedding.

 Congratulations on your upcoming wedding!